Mounjaro dosage guide for diabetes and weight loss

 Key takeaways

-• Every four weeks, your healthcare provider will increase the dose to until you reach 15 mg, if appropriate for you health needs.
+• Every four weeks, your healthcare provider may increase the dose until you reach a maintenance dose that is effective for your health needs.

 • For some people with type 2 diabetes, a 5 mg dose may be enough to control blood sugar levels, while others will require a higher dose.